 $25 per car (payment upon drop-off; cash only)* Valet service is now available at the Modern Wing entrance every day from 10:30 a.m, when the museum doors open, until one-half hour after closing.

-Please note: Valet parking will not be available August 1–3 due to street closures for Lollapalooza.
+Please note: Valet parking will not be available Saturday, October 11, and Sunday, October 12, due to the Chicago Marathon.

 *Rates are subject to change with citywide special events.